Our team

 Crystal Garvey

-Crystal Garvey is a Nursing Professor in the Bachelor of Science in Nursing collaborative program between DC and Ontario Tech University and has over 20 years of clinical nursing experience specializing in emergency nursing.
+Crystal Garvey, PhD is a Nursing Professor in the Bachelor of Science in Nursing collaborative program between DC and Ontario Tech University and has over 20 years of clinical nursing experience specializing in emergency nursing.
 She has significant experience working in the community, mental health, and acute adult health care settings.
 As a clinical practitioner and educator, she has conducted literature reviews and internal descriptive studies which were developed into evidence-based policies and procedures to meet organizational accreditation standards.
 Crystal has honed her advocacy skills working closely with community members, stakeholders, and leaders of various organizations through her volunteer work at schools and faith-based organizations; creating evidence-based programs to bridge the gap in needed community services.
 She prioritizes time to speak to at-risk youth, athletes, and allies to empower, educate, and inspire regarding anti-bullying, anti-black racism, and mental health.
-She is currently completing her doctorate degree in nursing at Queen’s University.
+She completed a doctorate degree in nursing at Queen’s University.

 Teresa Goff